This is how stress affects hair growth

 Science corroborates what was already suspected: the stress negatively affects our hair.
 Researchers from Harvard University (USA) have discovered in mice how stress hormones suppress hair growth through regulation of the stem cells of the hair follicle.

-Hair follicles, the cavities in the skin where hair grows, alternate between growth and rest phases.
+Hair follicles, the cavities in the skin where hair growth occurs, alternate between growth and rest phases.
 Previous studies in rodents and humans indicated that stress can affect the Hair growth, but until now it was not known exactly how the two are related.

 When corticosterone levels are high, the hair follicles remain in a prolonged resting phase and do not regenerate.
 But if this hormone is reduced, the stem cells of the hair follicle are activated and the growth of new hair occurs.